wise-team/steem-wise-cli/CONTRIBUTING.md

 Feel free to talk with us on our #wise channel on steem.chat: https://steem.chat/channel/wise .
 You can also contact Jędrzej at jedrzejblew@gmail.com.

-## Common issues with unit tests

-1. **Some tests fail when the internet connection is poor**.
-Although it is generally thought to be a bad practice to make unit tests rely on the external resources, in this early stage of development this is just handier.
-We plan to separate unit tests from integration tests shortly.
-If this happens, check your internet connection and re-run the tests.
-Check if steemit RPC works correctly.
-If not — wait a few hours and try to rerun the tests.
-If it persists, do not bother to rerun the tests.

-2. **(rarely) Tests that check if confirm_vote operations are correctly bound with vote operations may fail**.
-They may fail due to processing operations in batches.
-Rarely vote_operation may be in different batch than confirm_vote.
-These tests are:

-   1. \[in test/api.spec.ts\]: Api#getWiseOperationsRelatedToDelegatorInBlock returns ConfirmVoteBoundWithVote instead of pure ConfirmVote
-   2. \[in test/api.spec.ts\] Api#getWiseOperations Returns ConfirmVoteBoundWithVote instead of pure ConfirmVote (when accepted = true)
-   3. \[in test/rule-weightforperiod.spec.ts\] ValidationContext.getWiseOperations(delegator, until=50 days) returns correct number of confirmations, all bound with vote operation

-   Simply ignore this failing tests, or run them again.